Kayaking in St. Johns River

 Why is St. Johns River water brown?

 There is a distinct difference in water color when you are at the mouth of Blue Spring.
 The spring stays clear due to the force of the water pushing out into the river.
-The water in the main part of the river is brown due to the organic matter of plants decomposing, causing tanins to develop, which is that dark tea color in the water.
+The water in the central part of the river is brown due to the organic matter of plants decomposing, causing tannins to develop, which is that dark tea color in the water.
 It is not harmful to swim in the river.

 Florida’s Natural beauty